 “Mom, I need to bring a _______ to _______ tomorrow!
 Can we make something?”

 Whenever this happens, I always think first to make brownies or bar cookies.
 They are easy to mix together, spread in the pan, bake and cut.

 So I asked my daughter Sam what kind of bar cookie we should make.
 She suggested a snickerdoodle bar cookie!
 Hmm, I’d never thought of making snickerdoodles in bar form.
 Sounds like a delicious idea!
-We found my Mom’s old Snickerdoodle recipe and adjusted the amounts to fit a half-sheet rimmed baking sheet pan.
+We started with my Mom’s yellowed and torn Snicker Doodles Recipe Card…

+half-sheet rimmed baking sheet 13 x 9 x 2″ baking pan.
 To amplify the cinnamon flavor, we decided to add cinnamon chips.
-We sprinkled the dough with cinnamon sugar before they were baked to mimic how snicker doodle cookies are rolled in cinnamon sugar.
+We divided the dough, spread half in the pan, sprinkled with cinnamon sugar and dolloped on the rest of the dough before they were baked to mimic how snicker doodle cookies are rolled in cinnamon sugar.
 They puffed up, coming precariously close to the edge of the pan, before they flattened out.
-We let them cool, then cut them into 48 squares.
+(Now the batter amount is adjusted and fits perfectly in a 13 x 9 x 2″ pan!)
+We let them cool, then cut them into 48 24 squares.
 My tasting panel, Sam, her friend Grace and my other daughter Lauren, gave them a unanimous two thumbs up!
+They make a great dessert and are delicious with your morning coffee too!
 We hope you will love them too!